 Appendix 1: The Corporate Risk Register - Current Risks Title: Aggregated Risk - Failure to meet internal and external financial targets in year will adversely impact the Continuity of Service Risk Rating Trust-wide/ Divisional Trust-wide Identified in BAF Risk ID BAF/04 Title stainable financial position and appropriate ingle Oversight Framework.
-ID 7010 Current Status Live Risk Register - all risks accepted Opened 25/08/16 Initial Rating Likelihood: 3 Consequence: 5 Total: 15 Current Rating: Likelihood: 5 Consequence: 4 Total: 20 Target Rating: Likelihood: 4 Consequence: 3 Total: 12 Risk Handler: Allen Graves Risk Owner: Jonathan Wood Linked to Risks: 1487 - Failure to deliver the SRCP- (15) 1489 - Failure to meet the activity and income targets - (12) 6692 - Risk to safe, personal and effective service delivery due to lack of quality information from Community IT systems (EMIS) - (10) What is the Hazard: Trust having an unsustainable financial r What are the risks associated with the Hazard: If Divisions deliver their SRCP and meet their Divisional financial plans the Trust will achieve its agreed control tota Breach of control totals will likely result in special measures for the Trust, adverse impact on reputation and loss of autonomy for the Trust Sustainability and Transformational funding would not be available to the Trust Cash position would be severely compromised What controls are in place: Standing Orders Standing Financial Inst Procurement standard Where are the gaps in control: Individual acting outside control environment in place
+ID 7010 Current Status Live Risk Register - all risks accepted Opened 25/08/16 Initial Rating Likelihood: 3 Consequence: 5 Total: 15 Current Rating: Likelihood: 5 Consequence: 4 Total: 20 Target Rating: Likelihood: 4 Consequence: 3 Total: 12 Risk Handler: Allen Graves Risk Owner: Jonathan Wood Linked to Risks: 1487 - Failure to deliver the SRCP- (15) 1489 - Failure to meet the activity and income targets - (12) 6692 - Risk to safe, personal and effective service delivery due to lack of quality information from Community IT systems (EMIS) - (10) What is the Hazard: Failure to meet the targets will result in the Trust having an unsustainable financial position going forward and the likely imposition of special measures What are the risks associated with the Hazard: financial Breach of for the Tr autonom Sustainal available ns deliver their SRCP and meet their Divisional plans the Trust will achieve its agreed control total.
+If control totals will likely result in special measures rust, adverse impact on reputation and loss of y for the Trust polity and Transformational funding would not be to the Trust sition would be severely compromised What Standing Orders Where are the acting outside control environment in place controls are Standing Financial Insti gaps in control: in place: Procurement standard operating practice

 and procedures

+and procedures

-Delegated authority limits at appropriate
+Delegated authority limits at appropriate levels

-evels
+10.1010

 • Training for budget holders

-• Availability of guidance and policies on Trust
+Availability of guidance and policies on Trust

 intranet

 Monthly reconciliation

 Daily review of cash balances

 Finance department standard operating

 procedures and segregation of duties

-What Variety of financial monitoring reports What are the
+, What Variety of financial monitoring reports What are the

 assurances produced to support planning and gaps in

 are in place: performance assurance:

 Monthly budget variance undertaken and

 reported widely

-External audit reports on financial systems
+• External audit reports on financial systems

 and their operation

 Monthly budget variance undertaken by

 Directorate and reported at Divisional

 Meeting

 Monthly budget variance report produced

 and considered by corporate and Trust

 Board meetings

-internal audit reports on financial system
+• internal audit reports on financial system

 and their operation

-Actions to be carried out
+tions to be carried o out

-Per individual linked risks - 27/09/2018
+• Per individual linked risks - 27/09/2018

 Notes:

-assurances being provided to Divisional meetings. - Ongoing